kashishgupta1990/hapi-api/README.md

 We are Hapi to release this exciting version to build your Node app on Hapi-Api-Boilerplate.
 It's by default gives you the `ToDoApplication` API's.
 It will help you to understand and build your own API's

+## Cloud Platform Support ##

+We support `Heroku` cloud platform as a service (PaaS).
+It's very easy to deploy on `Heroku` server just update your application `config.json` file with appropriate environment name, server, cookies and database settings.
+Finally push your code to heroku `master` branch rest will automatically done by `Heroku`.

 ## Prerequisite ##

-- NodeJs v4.x and above required.
+- `NodeJs v4.x` and above required.
-- MongoDB Server 3.2.x and above required.
+- `MongoDB Server 3.2.x` and above required.

 ## Installation ##